On the uniqueness of infinity-categorical enhancements of triangulated categories: Introduction

 \section{Introduction}

 This paper is a study of the question of when triangulated categories admit unique $\infty$-categorical enhancements.
 Our emphasis is on exploring to what extent the proofs can be made to rely only on universal properties.
 That this is possible is due to J. Lurie's theory of {\em prestable $\infty$-categories}.
 We should say at the outset that our results, while $\infty$-categorical in nature, imply results about dg enhancements as well and recover most of the major results of the papers of Lunts--Orlov~\cite{lunts-orlov} and Canonaco--Stellari~\cite{cs-uniqueness}.
+(See Remark~\ref{mr:cns} for discussion of the new paper~\cite{cns} of Canonaco--Neeman--Stellari on this subject.)
 Moreover, there are more $\infty$-categorical enhancements than dg enhancements in general, so in some sense what is proved here is stronger.

 Suppose that $\Ascr$ is a Grothendieck abelian category.
 We can attach to $\Ascr$ three different triangulated categories, the {\em unseparated derived category} $\check{\D}(\Ascr)$, the {\em separated derived category} $\D(\Ascr)$, and the {\em completed derived category} $\widehat{\D}(\Ascr)$.